-It's legal to have sex with a 12-year-old in the Philippines.
+Under Philippine law, 12-year-olds can consent to sex.
 Activists are trying to change that

 Abused at home

-The Philippines is the world's largest source of livestreamed child sex abuse, according to UNICEF -- but children are also being abused at home.
+The Philippines is the world's largest source of livestreamed child sex abuse, according to UNICEF -- but children are also being abused offline at home.

-In a 2015 study involving 3,866 Filipino children and teenagers, about 3.2% said they had been raped during childhood.
-And more than 17% experienced sexual violence, which includes "unwanted touch" or having explicit photos or videos taken, said the study, conducted by UNICEF and the Philippine government's Council for the Welfare of Children.
+In a 2015 study involving 3,866 Filipino respondents aged 13 to 24, about 3.2% said they had been raped during childhood.
+And more than 17% of those aged 13 to 17 experienced sexual violence, which includes "unwanted touch" or having explicit photos or videos taken, said the study, conducted by UNICEF and the Philippine government's Council for the Welfare of Children.

-The study found perpetrators were often family members, and the abuse often took place in the home -- making it harder to detect and for victims to pursue justice.
+The study found the abuse often took place in the home, where perpetrators were frequently family members -- making it harder to detect and for victims to pursue justice.

 Acupinpin said she had been reluctant to come forward as a child because she feared people would blame her for the abuse.
 "I was scared that they might say, he's my stepfather, I gave him my consent," she said.

-After Acupinpin's teacher notified the police about her injuries, she was removed from her parents' care and placed in a national orphanage -- but even there she didn't tell anyone about the sexual abuse.
+After Acupinpin's teacher notified the police about her injuries, she was removed from her parents' care and placed in a care center for abuse survivors -- but she didn't initially tell anyone about the sexual abuse.
 "I kept it to myself because I was so scared, because his threats still lingered in my mind," she said.

 It was only after she spoke with other children at the orphanage who had also been abused, that she finally disclosed the full extent of her stepfather's abuse to her social worker.